 Retiree Medical

-Note: Medical, mental health and chemical dependency and prescription drug coverage is administered by your medical carrier.
+Note: Medical, mental health and chemical dependency and prescription drug coverage is administered by your medical carrier, as outlined under “Coverage and Costs” below.

 To learn how your company coverage works with Medicare, review Medicare and Your Nokia Coverage.